mel799/Project-final/PROPOSAL.md

-#Project Proposal
+# Project proposal

-###Title: Forecasting Switzerland’s National Electricity Consumption
+### Title: Forecasting Switzerland’s National Electricity Consumption
-###Category: Data Science / Predictive Modeling
+### Category: Data Science / Predictive Modeling

-##Reasearch Question: Which regression performs best to forecast Switzerland’s National
-Electricity Consumption, Linear regression, or Machine Learning regression, Random Forest, Lasso or XGBoost?
+## Reasearch Question: Which regression model performs best to forecast Switzerland’s National Electricity Consumption, Linear regression, or Machine Learning regression; Random Forest, Lasso or XGBoost?

-###Motivation:
+### Motivation:

 Electricity is an essential resource for our society, but it remains limited and demand continues to grow due to population increase and economic development.
 In the context of global warming,